 Your Google My Business (GMB) profile is now considered your new homepage, according to many experts in local SEO.
 It is a crucial tool for businesses to optimize their online presence and gain maximum visibility on Google.
 However, even without visiting your website, potential customers can find vital information about your business, such as opening hours, reviews, and contact details.

 It is crucial to view your GMB profile from your users’ perspective and ensure that it stands out from your competitors.
 However, before aiming for a spot in the coveted map pack, you must first optimize your Google Business profile.

-If you want to appear in local search results on Google, you need to be in the Google Map Pack.
-Not only does it provide premium visibility in the search results, but it’s an opportunity to manage and control all your information.
+If you want to rank in local search results on Google, you must ensure your business appears in the Google Map Pack.
+This pack offers premium visibility in search results, allowing businesses to manage and control all their information.

 A quick search for ‘Nashville Home Builder’ returns these results below: